RickStrahl/BlogPosts/2024-06/C-Version-Formatting/CVersionFormatting.md

 And not having to figure this out all over again and not think about it again is even better!

 This might save you a few minutes trying to get a version string formatted correctly and with some options for multiple scenarios.
-I'll probably be back here and maybe I'll even remember I added this as a utility helper to [Westwind.Utilities](https://learn.microsoft.com/en-us/dotnet/api/system.version.tostring?view=net-8.0#system-version-tostring(system-int32)) 😄
+I'll probably be back here and maybe I'll even remember I added this as a utility helper to [Westwind.Utilities](https://learn.microsoft.com/en-us/dotnet/api/system.version.tostring?view=net-8.0#system-version-tostring(system-int32))

+*<small>(it's 1 1/2 years later and sure enough I forgot I built this - somebody me at my own post 😄)</small>*

 ## Resources